Pre-eclampsia: Epidemiology

 Pre-eclampsia affects approximately 2–8% of all pregnancies worldwide.
-The incidence of pre-eclampsia has risen in the U.S. since the 1990s, possibly as a result of increased prevalence of predisposing disorders, such as chronic hypertension, diabetes, and obesity.
+The incidence of pre-eclampsia has risen in the U.S. since the 1990s, possibly as a result of an increased prevalence of predisposing disorders, such as chronic hypertension, diabetes, and obesity.

 Pre-eclampsia is one of the leading causes of maternal and perinatal morbidity and mortality worldwide.
 Nearly one-tenth of all maternal deaths in Africa and Asia and one-quarter in Latin America are associated with hypertensive diseases in pregnancy, a category that encompasses pre-eclampsia.

 Pre-eclampsia is much more common in women who are pregnant for the first time.
 Women who have previously been diagnosed with pre-eclampsia are also more likely to experience pre-eclampsia in subsequent pregnancies.
 Pre-eclampsia is also more common in women who have pre-existing hypertension, obesity, diabetes, autoimmune diseases such as lupus, various inherited thrombophilias such as Factor V Leiden, renal disease, multiple gestation (twins or multiple birth), and advanced maternal age.
 Women who live at high altitude are also more likely to experience pre-eclampsia.
 Pre-eclampsia is also more common in some ethnic groups (e.g. African-Americans, Sub-Saharan Africans, Latin Americans, African Caribbeans, and Filipinos).
-Change of paternity in a subsequent pregnancy has been implicated as affecting risk, except in those with a family history of hypertensive pregnancy.

 Eclampsia is a major complication of pre-eclampsia.
 Eclampsia affects 0.56 per 1,000 pregnant women in developed countries and almost 10 to 30 times as many women in low-income countries as in developed countries.

 Complications

 Complications of pre-eclampsia can affect both the mother and the fetus.
 Acutely, pre-eclampsia can be complicated by eclampsia, the development of HELLP syndrome, hemorrhagic or ischemic stroke, liver damage and dysfunction, acute kidney injury, and acute respiratory distress syndrome (ARDS).

-Pre-eclampsia is also associated with increased frequency of Caesarean section, preterm delivery, and placental abruption.
-Furthermore, an elevation in blood pressure can occur in some individuals in the first week postpartum attributable to volume expansion and fluid mobilization.
+Pre-eclampsia is also associated with increased frequency of caesarean section, preterm delivery, and placental abruption.
+Furthermore, an elevation in blood pressure can occur in some individuals in the first week postpartum, attributable to volume expansion and fluid mobilization.
 Fetal complications include fetal growth restriction and potential fetal or perinatal death.

 Long-term, an individual with pre-eclampsia is at increased risk for recurrence of pre-eclampsia in subsequent pregnancies.

 Eclampsia

 Eclampsia is the development of new convulsions in a pre-eclamptic patient that may not be attributed to other causes.
 It is a sign that the underlying pre-eclamptic condition is severe and is associated with high rates of perinatal and maternal morbidity and mortality.
 Warning symptoms for eclampsia in an individual with current pre-eclampsia may include headaches, visual disturbances, and right upper quadrant or epigastric abdominal pain, with a headache being the most consistent symptom.
-During pregnancy brisk or hyperactive reflexes are common, however ankle clonus is a sign of neuromuscular irritability that usually reflects severe pre-eclampsia and also can precede eclampsia.
+During pregnancy brisk or hyperactive reflexes are common, however, ankle clonus is a sign of neuromuscular irritability that usually reflects severe pre-eclampsia and also can precede eclampsia.
 Magnesium sulfate is used to prevent convulsions in cases of severe pre-eclampsia.